Iicytower/obj-valid/README.md

   wrongProperties: [], // this is an array contain strings with not matching properties }
 ```
-If `score` is `false` and `wrongProperties` is empty array it means count of properties object and schema is different.

 * There is possible to type `any` in arrays.
 If in based object is an empty array, all values will be correct.
 The other way around.
 If in the object to be checked is an empty array all values will be correct.